 1. Strive to teach your team each day and encourage the importance of their roles.

 2. Find what gets you excited and challenges you.
-It doesn’t matter if you have background in a specific area or not.
+It doesn’t matter if you have a background in a specific area or not.
 If it's challenging to you and sparks an interest that drives you to want to know more - then go it after it!

 3. Build relationships and treat everyone with respect.
 You never know when the people you’ve met will cross your path again.
 If you don’t treat the relationship you build with respect now - you may miss out on a great opportunity in the future.

 4. Learn from others.
 Listen, encourage, and collaborate.
-You can’t be an expert in everything - but, you be an expert in what you’re passionate about - if you work hard enough.
+You can’t be an expert in everything - but, you can be an expert in what you’re passionate about - if you work hard enough.

 5. Have patience and be persistent.
 Not everything happens as soon as you want it to.
 If you work hard, chances are it'll happen in time.

 Laurie Hester | Senior Director of Member Success

 Laurie has been with CIS for over 9 years, coming from a non-profit and sales background.
 She has been a key leader in developing CIS SecureSuite Membership for over 1,800 organizations worldwide.
 Her thoughts for women in tech are:

 1. Regularly network with colleagues and subject matter experts outside of your place of employment.

 2. With the continual advancements in technology, don’t be afraid to ask questions.